 Communications

-• When someone contacts us, such as via email, social media or by phone, we may ask for contact information.
-We do this to handle a question or complaint and to contact someone later with additional information if necessary.
-The data in question can then only be accessed by those within the organization who are involved in handling a question or complaint.
+- When someone contacts us, for example via email, social media or by phone, we may ask for contact details.
+We do this to handle a query or complaint and to contact someone later with additional information if necessary.
+The relevant data can then only be accessed by those within the organisation involved in handling a query or complaint.

-• We use various ICT tools, such as e-mail, to communicate among ourselves and with anyone.
+- We use various ICT tools, such as e-mail, to communicate among ourselves and with someone.
 We keep a history of this as long as it is relevant for follow-up, accountability and security.
-We use (cloud) vendors.
+We use (cloud) providers.

-• To give someone an even better user experience and to better tailor our offerings to someone, we use personal data when consent is given.
+- To give someone an even better user experience and to better tailor our offer to someone, we use personal data if consent is given.
 We do this through cookies and similar technology.
 More on this in our cookie policy.

-• To operate and protect our IT systems, we process, among other things, the IP address and user data.
+- To operate and protect our IT systems, we process IP address and user data, among other things.
 We keep this data for 6 months (please check with IT supplier).

 A contact from a client, supplier or other relationship